Compare Images using Java REST API

-Visual inconsistencies in UI elements, generated reports, or scanned documents can affect the user experience and cause functional errors.
-For Java developers, the ability to compare image files programmatically plays a crucial role in automating workflows and detecting unauthorized changes in visual assets.
-This guide outlines how to compare images in Java efficiently through simple API calls across desktop and web applications using the Cloud Java SDK.
+Visual inconsistencies in UI components, generated reports, or scanned documents can degrade user experience and even cause functional errors.
+For Java developers, programmatically comparing image files is essential for automating workflows and detecting unauthorized changes to visual assets.
+This tutorial demonstrates how to efficiently compare images in Java using simple API calls with the Cloud Java SDK, applicable to both desktop and web applications.

 Steps to Compare Images in Java